Laravel Passport

 This documentation assumes you are already familiar with OAuth2.
 If you do not know anything about OAuth2, consider familiarizing yourself with the general terminology and features of OAuth2 before continuing.

-Passport Or Sanctum?
+Passport or Sanctum?

 Before getting started, you may wish to determine if your application would be better served by Laravel Passport or Laravel Sanctum.
 If your application absolutely needs to support OAuth2, then you should use Laravel Passport.